Safeguard Checks

 The deviation vs prior check uses the last accepted price as its reference, not the last published price.
 If a price update is rejected by safeguards, the reference does not change.
 This means the deviation window is anchored to the most recent successfully published price.

-4. Deviation vs Last Close Check
+4. Anchor Deviation Check

 | Parameter | Default | Role |